TimeTravel-0/sphyrna/README.md

 # sphyrna

 Hammerhead Rythm Station was developed by Bram Bos in 1997 as Freeware for Win95.
-The original website is dead, the mail adress does not work.
+The original website and the current website of the creator is dead, the mail adress does not work.

 This is an effort to document the used file format / provide extraction tools.
 Maybe a HTML5 audio rewrite will come into life.
 As I respect the original work and do not want to use the name without permission, this is named Sphyrna (biological name of hammerhead sharks).